 Answer: No, the two German investors do not share additional companies in their funding campaign.

-NOTE: If you notice that the labels of the entities are not displaying correctly, ensure that you completed all of the steps to set the labels in your index pattern searches, as described in steps 7-8 of Creating your first index pattern search.
+NOTE: If you notice that the labels of the entities are not displaying correctly, ensure that you completed all of the steps when creating the relations.

 Question: Did the two German investors fund CrowdPark in the same time period?